[HISTORY: Adopted by the Town Council of the Town of Agawam 5-8-2020 by Ord. No. TOR-2020-2. Amendments noted where applicable.]

 The failure to timely register a vacant building shall be a violation of this chapter.

-Failure to timely register any vacant or blighted building or building going through the foreclosure process shall be a violation of this chapter, and a fee shall be imposed as a municipal charges lien on the property in accordance with M.G.L. c.
+Failure to timely register and pay the registration fee for any vacant or blighted building or building going through the foreclosure process shall be a violation of this chapter, and a fee shall be imposed as a municipal charges lien on the property in accordance with M.G.L. c.
 40, § 58 as voted by the Agawam City Council.

 The property must contain a posting with the name and twenty-four-hour contact phone number of the local owner or local agent responsible for the maintenance.
 This sign must be posted at the front of the property and must be legible and clearly visible from the public way and/or street.

-Once the property is no longer vacant or is sold, the owner must provide proof of sale or written notice of occupancy to the Code Enforcement Officer.
+Once the property is no longer vacant or is sold, the owner must provide proof of sale or written notice of occupancy to the the Agawam Legal Department.

-This chapter shall be enforced by the Code Enforcement Officer, the Building Commissioner/Building Inspector, the Director of the Board of Health/Health Inspector, the Police Chief, the Fire Chief and/or their designated agents.
+This chapter shall be enforced by the Building Inspector, the Director of Public Health, the Sanitarian, the Police Chief, the Fire Chief and/or their designated agents.